-Our constant currency hardware revenues decreased in the fiscal 2024 periods presented, relative to the corresponding prior year periods, primarily due to our continued emphasis on the marketing and sale of our cloud-based infrastructure technologies and strategic hardware offerings and the de-emphasis of our sales and marketing efforts for certain of our non-strategic hardware products, which resulted in reduced sales volumes of certain of our hardware product lines and also impacted the volume of hardware support contracts sold in recent periods.
-Geographically, we experienced constant currency revenue declines in the Americas and the EMEA regions and revenue growth in the Asia Pacific region in the fiscal 2024 periods presented.
+Total hardware revenues decreased by \$28 million and \$87 million in reported currency in the second quarter and the first half of fiscal 2025, respectively, relative to the corresponding prior year periods.
+Excluding the unfavorable impact of currency rate fluctuation of 1% in each of the second quarter and the first half of fiscal 2025, the decrease in hardware revenues was primarily due to our continued emphasis on the marketing and sale of our cloud-based infrastructure technologies, which resulted in reduced sales volumes of certain of our hardware product lines and also impacted the volume of hardware support contracts sold in recent periods.
+Geographically, we experienced constant currency hardware revenue declines in all regions in the fiscal 2025 periods presented, relative to the corresponding prior year periods.